-During ASC event years, the track event portion will serve as both an FSGP event and the Qualifier for the cross-country event as outlined in Reg.4.
-Herein, this portion of the event will be named the "Track Event"
+During ASC event years, the track event portion will serve as both a FSGP event and the Qualifier for the cross-country event (Tour) as outlined in Section 12.
+Herein, this portion of the event will be named the "Track Event".
+The Track Event is comprised of three (3) on-track days around a closed-course track.